Find Affordable College Courses

 The colleges and universities below are the most popular for horticulture majors pursuing a associate degree.

-Our 2023 rankings named Horry-Georgetown Technical College the most popular school in South Carolina for horticulture students working on their associate degree.
-Located in the city of Conway, Horry-Georgetown Technical College is a public school with a medium-sized student population.
+Our analysis found Horry-Georgetown Technical College to be the most popular school for horticulture students who want to pursue a associate degree in South Carolina.
+Located in the small city of Conway, Horry-Georgetown Technical College is a public college with a moderately-sized student population.

 After completing their Associate Degree, horticulture graduates from Horry-Georgetown Technical College carry an average student debt load of $16,420.